Towards a Maturity Model for Systematic Literature Review Process: Research Method

-In \textbf{Step 3}, we generated clusters of specific goals that address the same issues, resulting in five process areas (detailed in Section~\ref{sec:practicesGoalsProcessAreas}).
-For example, those specific goals associated with the definition of strategies for searching studies were assigned to the process area of Project Planning (PP).
-Hence, these areas represent broad topics that, when satisfied, could contribute to improving the maturity of the SLR process.
-It is also worth highlighting we performed Steps 1, 2, and 3 considering evidence from the literature and also our long-term experience researching, conducting, and updating SLR.
-Finally, in \textbf{Step 4}, we analyzed the process areas and organized them into four levels.
-For this, we inspired ourselves on CMMI \cite{CMMI2010} to derive the MM4SLR levels.
-The next section presents an overview of the process areas, respective specific goals, and key practices.
+\textbf{Step 3.
+Definition of process areas (PAs):} We clustered the SGs that addressed common issues, resulting in five PAs (detailed in Section~\ref{sec:practicesGoalsProcessAreas}).
+For example, those SGs associated with the definition of strategies for searching studies were assigned to the PA of Project Planning (PP).
+Hence, these PAs represent broader topics that, once satisfied, could mature the SLR process.